Description of Capstone – Philosophy

 Identification of project and supervisor:

-Students are encouraged to submit preliminary proposals by 31 March of their junior year, to the Capstone Coordinator, for the following semester.
+Students are encouraged to submit preliminary proposals by Week 11 of the second semester of their junior year, to the Capstone Coordinator, for the following semester.
 If they are abroad, they may do this by email.
 The proposals need not specify a thesis to defend, but should identify an area and an aspect to be addressed.
 Proposals may suggest appropriate supervisors among Yale-NUS faculty, or among NUS faculty where relevant.
-Between this time and the formal submission of Capstone proposals (Week 2 of Year 4), these will be developed by the student, with feedback from Capstone Coordinators, into formal one-page proposals articulating and motivating a distinct question within a well-defined specific area, and indicating its philosophical (and where relevant historical) context and significance; an indicative bibliography should be appended.
+Between this time and the formal submission of Capstone proposals (Week 6 of Year 4), these will be developed by the student, with feedback from the Capstone Coordinator, into formal one-page proposals articulating and motivating a distinct question within a well-defined specific area, and indicating its philosophical (and where relevant historical) context and significance; an indicative bibliography should be appended.
 Supervisors will be assigned according to faculty expertise, with consideration taken for fair distribution.

 Range of topics and formats: